h15200/notes/git.md

 Best practice to set protections on the master branch github - settings - master - organization level add some rules.

+### CS workflow

+#### Setup

+Create Org, add public Repo, invite users
+Git-master clones empty repo, npm init, npm i, add .gitignore and .env,, sets up file structure, then add/commit/push to origin, make a new branch ‘staging’, optionally may have to use --set-upstream to make a new branch in github, push to staging branch
+All users then fork and clone org master branch

+#### Team members begin working on a feature…

+git remote add upstream <org url>
+git remote -v (optional to confirm) git checkout master git pull upstream master (sync with organization master)

+Make a new branch and switch to it git checkout -b <newFeature> (this is a combo of git branch <newFeature> followed by git checkout <newFeature>) Do stuff...periodically committing changes to your local repo git add … git commit -m “...” git push origin <newFeature> (optional to make backup; not ‘master’) When feature is ready, add to org-level
+On github, make pull request from your newFeature branch to org staging branch

+Git-Master does stuff...
+Switch to local organization-level Git-Master folder Get staging changes git checkout staging git pull origin staging
+Review changes
+Merge into master
+git checkout master
+git merge staging
+git push origin master

+After any changes added to org master, team members merge those into their local versions - If at any given point in development if a new organization level master is merged, you need to make that the new master AND the new base of the branch.
+Go back to (your personal) master, and git pull upstream master again, and then go back to feature branch and merge master.
+First time, set up remote alias - git remote add upstream <org url>, git remove -v to confirm

+switch to master - git checkout master, git pull upstream master switch to featureBranch, git merge master